 A brokerage company is in charge of connecting sellers and buyers and then making sure the transaction runs smoothly.
 In exchange for these services, they will ask for a fee for each successful transaction, either to the seller or to the buyer and possibly both of them.

 Real estate agencies are a common type of brokerage firm, although there are plenty more types of brokerage companies.
-Brokers and freight brokers are another example.
-They support construction businesses with identifying buyers for the earth that is dug out to build foundations.
+Brokers and freight brokers are other examples.
+They support construction businesses by identifying buyers for the earth that is dug out to build foundations.

 Fractionalisation refers to when a business, instead of selling a whole product, will only sell a part of the product.
-One example of a fractionalisation business model is a timeshare.
+One example is a timeshare.
 Here people will be owners of a part of a holiday home, meaning they can use it for a specific amount of time of the year.